rafaelspinto/workshop-tdd-java/src/test/java/workshop/calculator/README.md

 # Calculator

-Implement a calculator that implements the sum operation.
+Implement a calculator that has the the sum operation.

 ## Acceptance criteria (sum)